Triang3l/LudicrousInstagib/README.md

 	GameModePrefixes=DM|TDM
 	PreviewImageMarkup=UIMapScreenshots.MapsSST.SCTF1_728

+To join an instagib server, simply install the mod and connect to the server using the server browser.

+You can launch a server two ways.

+## Using the Host Game menu or the dedicated server launcher

+You can use the game menu or the dedicated server launcher provided with the game to start instagib servers.

-This will allow you to select "Instagib DM" from the drop-down game type selection menu.
+Select "Instagib DM" from the drop-down game type selection menu when launching a server.

 ## From the command line